s10wen/kapow-skeleton/README.md

 - A clearly defined folder structure
 - A comprehensive .gitignore file
 - Useful front-end polyfills
-- NPM, Bower and Gem dependency manifests
+- NPM, Bower, Composer and Bundler (for Gems) dependency manifests
-- Config files necessary for WordPress
+- WordPress configuration files
 - Vagrant configuration files
-- A Vagrant database backup script
+- An optional Vagrant database backup script

 On it's own, the Skeleton isn't a lot of use unless you've already got your own Sass, build tool and theme components to drop into the project.
 Thankfully, the Skeleton is designed to work with the other members of the Kapow! family: the [Sass](https://github.com/mkdo/kapow-sass), [Grunt](https://github.com/mkdo/kapow-grunt) and [Theme](https://github.com/mkdo/kapow-theme) components.